sdomanskyi/decneo/docs/source/outputData.rst

           - Description
         * - batches.txt
           - List of batches used in the analysis
-        * - comparison.txt
+        * - comparison.xlsx
-          - TEXT
+          - Evolutionary conservation file
         * - dendrogram-heatmap-correlation-data.(h5/xlsx)
           - For each gene holds all measurement data (e.g. cluster, Fraction, Top50 overlap, etc.).
 Contains correlation distance of expression measure.
         * - dendrogram-heatmap-correlation.png